 Such changes include night sweats, hot flashes, irritability, mood swings, and weight gain.
 However, many women do not realize that hormonal changes also impact their hair.
 In fact, menopause can mean increased hair loss.
 This is because the two hormones, progesterone and estrogen help hair to grow, and at menopause, these same hormones decrease in concentration.

 Estrogen and progesterone also help in that these chemicals help the hair to remain on your head longer and allow hair follicles to grow at a faster pace.
 The decrease in these reproductive hormones leads to increased thinning of the hair and development of bald spots on the scalp.
 The hair loss pattern due to this is different from the classic pattern seen with male pattern baldness.
 Nevertheless, women can still benefit from hair loss treatments including a FUE hair transplant procedure.

 Woman experience major hormonal changes if they become pregnant.
 During the first trimester, the levels of estrogen spike to higher than usual levels.
 This can be helpful as it helps prevent hair loss.
 However, not everybody is so lucky and in some cases, the stress of the pregnancy can increase the number of hairs that are shed.
+Around sixty percent of mamas experience hair loss after pregnancy according to https://lovemajka.com.
 It is very important, therefore, to take vitamins and follow the advice of your gynecologist/obstetrician to help keep yourself and your developing baby healthy.
 This will also help decrease the chances of hair loss.